NePa1234Software/AsteroidsCanvasQml-WebAssembly-SingleThreaded/README.md

 - WebAssembly build powered by emscription SDK (https://emscripten.org/docs/introducing_emscripten/emscripten_license.html)

 ## Known Issues
-WebAssembly single-threaded is not brilliant regarding performance, especially on android.
+WebAssembly single-threaded is not brilliant regarding performance, especially on android / chrome.
+Firefox is the best and can be configured to allow some space for game play.
+Unfortunately there is no full screen mode in the browser.
 The timer is blocked for a short while on every user interaction.
-I have reduce a large number of console logs to get an acceptable flow on Windows Desktop.
+I have reduced a large number of console logs to get an acceptable flow.
+Logging really is a performance killer in WASM.

 NOTE - The keyboard context only works when you click on one of the control buttons first.
 This is not a problem for desktop builds !